YicongHong/Thinking-VLN/README.md

 ### Some more serious thinkings (last update 10.Mar.2021)

 Wait, be careful.
 Perhaps nothing make sense.
+And PLEASE PLEASE PLEASE CORRECT ME IF I AM WRONG. :persevere::persevere:

 #### 1 - About Memory Graph